The Sun Does Shine is about the triumph of the human spirit over seemingly insurmountable adversity and of hope over hate, writes Judith Valente.

 The story, however, goes beyond a single miscarriage of justice.
 It gets to the heart of a system too often biased against people of colour with few means to obtain a proper defence.
 Hinton relates how a detective coldly predicts he will be convicted.
 “I can give you five reasons why they are going to convict you,” Hinton quotes the detective as saying.
 “Number one, you’re black.
 Number two, a white man gonna say you shot him.
 Number three, you’re gonna have a white district attorney.
 Number four, you’re gonna have a white judge.
 And number five, you’re gonna have a white jury… You know what that spells?
 Conviction.
 Conviction.
 Conviction.
 Conviction.
 Conviction”.

 This is what passed for justice in the American South in 1985, two decades after the Civil Rights Act assured all citizens equal rights under the law.
-Hinton’s book offers no compelling reason to believe another man or woman unjustly accused isn’t facing a similar circumstance today.
+Hinton’s book, The Sun Does Shine, offers no compelling reason to believe another man or woman unjustly accused isn’t facing a similar circumstance today.

 Hinton eventually was exonerated with the help of the Equal Justice Initiative, a non-profit organisation led by civil rights attorney Bryan Stevenson.
 Stevenson’s success in reopening Hinton’s case, despite numerous roadblocks put up by the state of Alabama, reads like the narrative of a legal thriller tailor-made for film.
 But there is a parallel story within the legal one that should concern every person of faith.
 That is, whether it is an equally heinous act to kill a human being for the crime of killing.